 Of the stock options granted in September 2012, nonqualified options to purchase 40,000,000 shares were issued to our new executive team, consisting of 16,000,000 stock options issued to our new President and Chief Executive Officer, 8,000,000 stock options issued to our new Senior Vice President of Engineering and 16,000,000 stock options issued to a new strategic advisor to the Company.
 These stock options have an exercise price of \$0.2175 (the average of the high and the low sales price of the common stock on the trading day immediately preceding the approval of such options by the Board of Directors) and have a term of ten years.
 Half of these stock options vest in 36 equal monthly installments commencing on October 31, 2012, provided that if the grantees are terminated by the Company without cause, an additional 12 months of vesting will be accelerated and such accelerated options will become immediately exercisable.
 The balance of the stock options will vest in three equal installments upon achievement of a cash milestone and two stock price targets.
-As of April 30, 2013, we have not recognized any compensation cost related to cash milestone based options as achievement was not considered probable.
-As of April 30, 2013, the outstanding options to purchase 40,000,000 shares had an intrinsic value of \$420,000.
-As of April 30, 2013, 4,444,444 of these stock options were exercisable with an aggregate intrinsic value of approximately \$47,000.
+As of July 31, 2013, the outstanding options to purchase 40,000,000 shares had an intrinsic value of \$20,000.
+As of July 31, 2013, 5,555,556 of these stock options were exercisable with an aggregate intrinsic value of approximately \$3,000.
 These stock options otherwise have the same terms and conditions as options granted under the Company's 2010 Share Incentive Plan.

 The remaining nonqualified stock options granted in September 2012 to purchase 1,500,000 shares consisted of grants of 750,000 stock options to our Chairman in compensation for his service as interim Chief Executive Officer of the Company and as compensation for his prior service as a director, and 750,000 stock options to a director in compensation for his service in recruiting the Company's new management team.
-These stock options have an exercise price of \$0.2225 (the average of the high and low sales price on September 21, 2012) and an intrinsic value as of April 30, 2013 of approximately \$8,000.
+These stock options have an exercise price of \$0.2225 (the average of the high and low sales price on September 21, 2012) and an intrinsic value as of July 31, 2013 of \$-0-.
 The options vest in 3 equal annual installments of 250,000 commencing on September 21, 2012 and have a term of ten years.
-As of April 30, 2013, 500,000 options were exercisable with an aggregate intrinsic value of approximately \$3,000.
+As of July 31, 2013, 500,000 options were exercisable with an aggregate intrinsic value of \$-0-.
 These stock options otherwise have the same terms and conditions as options granted under the Company's 2010 Share Incentive Plan.

-During the six months ended April 30, 2013, nonqualified stock options to purchase 3,000,000 shares were granted to our outside directors for service rendered to our Company.
+During the nine months ended July 31, 2013, nonqualified stock options to purchase 3,000,000 shares were granted to our outside directors for service rendered to our Company.
 Of these options,